Mostly Sunny, With a High Near 79

 Today

 Mostly sunny, with a high near 79.
-Breezy, with a light and variable wind becoming west 16 to 21 mph in the morning.
-Winds could gust as high as 30 mph.
+Breezy, with a west wind 8 to 13 mph increasing to 16 to 21 mph in the afternoon.
+Winds could gust as high as 29 mph.

 Tonight

-Partly cloudy, with a low around 46.
-Breezy, with a west wind 16 to 21 mph decreasing to 5 to 10 mph after midnight.
-Winds could gust as high as 30 mph.
+Mostly clear, with a low around 48.
+Breezy, with a west northwest wind 17 to 22 mph decreasing to 6 to 11 mph after midnight.
+Winds could gust as high as 31 mph.

+Sunny, with a high near 85.
+Southwest wind 6 to 13 mph.

+Mostly clear, with a low around 50.
+Breezy, with a west northwest wind 9 to 16 mph, with gusts as high as 23 mph.

 Friday